SiimKirjanen/quicktasker/readme.txt

 * Private and public comments on tasks and users.
 * Attach files to tasks.
 * Logs to track changes and updates.
+* Add custom fields to tasks to capture additional information specific to your workflow.
+This flexibility allows you to tailor the task details to your project's unique requirements.
+* Automate various tasks with automations.

 QuickTasker PRO version
-This plugin also has a pro version that enhances the free version with additional features such as:

-**Custom fields**.
-You can add custom fields to tasks to capture additional information specific to your workflow.
-This flexibility allows you to tailor the task details to your project's unique requirements.
-**Automations**.
-Feature to automate various tasks.
+* No limit on creating custom fields.
+* No limit on creating automations.

 == Installation ==